Berklee Emergency Notification System (BENS)

 To add or update your BENS contact information, please see the above section.

 The Berklee Emergency Notification System (BENS) allows storing of multiple phone numbers and two email addresses.
 Your Berklee phone number and email address have already been entered into BENS.
-By filling out a web-based form, you can add another telephone number and email address and a cell phone number.
+By filling out a web-based form, you can add another telephone number, an email address, and a cell phone number.

 Please make sure that you have prior permission to add contact information for any individual other than yourself.
 Misuse of the Emergency Notification System by placing unauthorized contact information constitutes a violation of the Berklee College of Music Acceptable Use Policy.